adscorp100/mdhomecarebuild/src/content/blog/ndis-vs-ndia.md

 The check focuses a lot on the *impact* of the impairment on the person's life in different areas (like moving, communicating, self-care, socialising, learning, managing themselves).
 Some conditions might automatically meet the rules (List A), while others need more detailed proof of how they affect daily life (List B).
 Because getting in is based on complex rules and evidence, people wanting to apply should look at official **NDIS** information or talk to an **NDIA** partner for detailed help.

-## Conclusion: NDIS Scheme, NDIA Agency – Key TakeawayThe difference between the NDIS and the NDIA, while sounding similar, is important in how they work.
+## Conclusion: NDIS Scheme, NDIA Agency – Key Takeaway

+The difference between the NDIS and the NDIA, while sounding similar, is important in how they work.
 To repeat the main point:

 - **NDIS** is the **National Disability Insurance Scheme** – the whole system, the funding, and the rules providing support ('The What').
 - **NDIA** is the **National Disability Insurance Agency** – the government body that runs and manages the NDIS ('The Who').